Locations:

 What does earwax do?

-Earwax has many purposes.
+Earwax serves many purposes.
 For example, it:

-• Acts as a waterproof lining for your ear canal.
+• Acts as a waterproof lining for your ear canal

-• Carries dead skin cells and other debris out of your ears.
+• Carries dead skin cells and other debris out of your ears

 Anatomy